marbl/verkko/README.md

 To install Verkko from github (for developers only) run:

     git clone https://github.com/marbl/verkko.git
-    cd verkko/src
+    git checkout <desired branch> (optional if you want to use a branch for development/compilation and not master) cd verkko/src
     git submodule init && git submodule update make -j32